 Credit Lines and Other Capital Resources.
 Our businesses are seasonal, with accounts receivable balances historically increasing between January and April as a result of typically higher sales volumes and extended payment terms made available to our customers, and typically decreasing between May and December when payments are received.
 The seasonality of production and shipments causes our working capital requirements to fluctuate during the year.
 Seasonal cash requirements are financed from operations, cash on hand, and with short-term financing arrangements, including our \$150.0 million unsecured senior five-year revolving credit facility that expires in October 2019.
 Included in our \$150.0 million revolving credit facility is a \$20.0 million sublimit for standby letters of credit and a \$20.0 million sublimit for swingline loans.
-At our election, and with the approval of the named borrowers on the revolving credit facility, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$100.0 million in aggregate.
+At our election, and with the approval of the named borrowers on the revolving credit facility and the election of the lenders to fund such increase, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$100.0 million in aggregate.
 Funds are available under the revolving credit facility for working capital, capital expenditures, and other lawful purposes, including, but not limited to, acquisitions and stock repurchases.
 Interest expense on this credit line is determined based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
-In addition, our non-U.S. operations maintain short-term lines of credit in the aggregate amount of approximately \$9.3 million.
+In addition, our non-U.S. operations maintain short-term lines of credit in the aggregate amount of approximately \$8.9 million.
 These facilities bear interest at various rates depending on the rates in their respective countries of operation.
-As of July 29, 2016, we had no outstanding short-term debt under these lines of credit compared to \$5.0 million outstanding short-term debt as of July 31, 2015.
-As of July 29, 2016, we had \$10.5 million of outstanding letters of credit and \$148.8 million of unutilized availability under our credit agreements.
+As of May 5, 2017, we had \$0.8 million of outstanding short-term debt under these lines of credit compared to no outstanding short-term debt as of April 29, 2016.
+As of May 5, 2017, we had \$5.5 million of outstanding letters of credit and \$153.4 million of unutilized availability under our credit agreements.

-As of July 29, 2016, we had \$357.3 million outstanding in long-term debt that includes \$100.0 million of 7.8% debentures due June 15, 2027, \$123.7 million of 6.625% senior notes due May 1, 2037 and a \$113.8 million term loan.
+As of May 5, 2017, we had \$335.1 million outstanding in long-term debt that includes \$100.0 million of 7.8% debentures due June 15, 2027, \$123.8 million of 6.625% senior notes due May 1, 2037, a \$104.0 million term loan, a \$10.1 million note due to the former owners of the BOSS business, and partially offsetting debt issuance costs and deferred charges of \$2.8 million related to our outstanding long-term debt.
 The term loan bears interest based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
 The term loan can be repaid in part or in full at any time without penalty, but in any event must be paid in full by October 2019.
-We also have outstanding \$19.8 million in a note to the former owners of the BOSS business.